 Incorporating influencers can have a positive impact on your website’s search engine rankings.
 When an influencer shares your content, it is likely to get shared even further, thus driving more traffic to your website.

-In addition, it also helps you earn a number of genuine and high-quality backlinks.
+In addition, it also helps you earn several genuine and high-quality backlinks.
 All of these factors tell search engines that your website is popular and deserves a prominent position in search engine results.

-It is evident that a well-planned influencer marketing strategy offers a number of advantages.
+A well-planned influencer marketing strategy offers some advantages.
 The strategy is also far more effective than conventional forms of marketing such as print ads, television commercials, etc.

 Now, let’s discuss the steps to create a workable influencer marketing strategy.